The Misdiagnosed Dementia

 - Having a close family member with LBD

-The ability to think in both Alzheimer’s and Lewy body dementia is caused by substantially reduced levels of acetylcholine in the brain but LBD attacks much of the cortical area while Alzheimer’s plaques and tangles target the hippocampal regions where memory is processed.
+The ability to think in both Alzheimer’s and Lewy body dementia is caused by reduced levels of a chemical.
+Acetylcholine is the chemical in the brain.
+LBD attacks much of the cortical area of the brain.
+Alzheimer’s plaques and tangles target the hippocampal regions where memory is processed.

 Lewy Body Dementia in Parkinson’s Disease

 People suffering from Parkinson’s disease may experience… abnormal build up of lewy bodies in the brain.
 Damage to inner brain structures produces the classic Parkinson’s symptoms of: